frovai/docker-training-dotnet/README.md

 # Docker hands-on with .Net Application
 This reposiroty was created to train people running Docker containers for .Net application , helping understand the using of Dockerfile, docker-compose and to teach some best practices for creating a Docker container and applying Security on your Docker containers

+## Docker advantages

+* **Speed, Rapid application deployment** – Containers include the minimal runtime requirements of the application, reducing their size and allowing them to be deployed quickly.
+* **Imutability** - Immutable means that a container won't be modified during its life: no updates, no patches, no configuration changes.
+If you must update the application code or apply a patch, you build a new image and redeploy it.
+Immutability makes deployments safer and more repeatable.
+* **Scalability** - Is easy and fast to scale you application from one to thousands in seconds.
+* **Disposability** - Docker can be started or stopped at any time.
+This facilitates elastic scaling, rapid deployment of code or configuration changes, and robustness of production deployments.
+* **Isolation** - The container runs in a namespaced concept, so this makes it harder for malicious container workloads to escape the container and infect the Host or other containers.
+Isolation makes it's easy to debug problems or solve bugs as well because it will be isolated from other applications.
+* **Portability across machines** – an application and all its dependencies can be bundled into a single container that is independent from the host version of Linux kernel, platform distribution, or deployment model.
+This container can be transfered to another machine that runs Docker, and executed there without compatibility issues.
+* **Version control and component reuse** – you can track successive versions of a container, inspect differences, or roll-back to previous versions. * Containers reuse components from the preceding layers, which makes them noticeably lightweight.
+* **Sharing** – you can use a remote repository ( docker registry ) to share your container with others.
+* **Lightweight footprint and minimal overhead** – Docker images are typically very small, which facilitates rapid delivery and reduces the time to deploy new application containers.
+Docker’s lightweight nature ensures that resources are optimally utilized, thereby reducing overheads and boosting performance.
+* **Simplified maintenance** – Docker reduces effort and risk of problems with application dependencies.

 ## Dockerfile

 Dockerfile is a file that you need to create to design or create you docker image.